-The invasion of Ukraine has altered the geopolitical equilibrium with significant uncertainty and disruption in global trade, energy and diplomatic fronts.
+The invasion of Ukraine has altered the geopolitical equilibrium with significant uncertainty and disruption in global trade, energy, and diplomatic fronts.
 History shows that markets react with resiliency to geopolitical shocks unless the probability of recession rises significantly.

-This sort of environment is full of dilemmas for monetary policy.
+This type of environment is full of dilemmas for monetary policy.
 On the one hand, rising long-dated inflation expectations give the central banks a greater incentive to tighten quickly.
 On the other hand, rapidly tightening financial conditions increase the risk that interest rates may move too aggressively and push the economy into recession.
-Investors should factor in a rising interest rate environment and evaluate duration risk in their portfolios as central banks switch their focus to fight inflation.
+Investors should factor in a rising interest rate environment and evaluate duration risk in their portfolios as central banks switch their focus to fighting inflation.

-Positive corporate earnings, above-trend growth and still accommodative financial conditions still support positioning in risk assets.
-However, recessionary risks have increased and investors should pay more attention to build well diversified portfolios that are more resilient to a rising inflation backdrop.
-In the current scenario of high volatility, it is important to remain vigilant, focus on the medium and long term, to maximize portfolio diversification, and to keep the portfolio aligned to each investor's risk profile.
+Positive corporate earnings, above-trend growth and still accommodative financial conditions continue to support positioning in risk assets.
+However, recessionary risks have increased and investors should pay more attention to building well-diversified portfolios that are more resilient to a backdrop of rising inflation.
+In the current state of high volatility, it is important to remain vigilant, focus on the medium and long term, maximize portfolio diversification, and keep the portfolios aligned to each investor's risk profile.